mobijoker/Cyber/_posts/Arthur/Projects/en/2013-09-13-anarcho-notepad.md

 {% assign url = "http://wordpress.org/themes/anarcho-notepad" %}{% include button-link.html %}

+### Child Theme

 A child theme is a theme that inherits the functionality of another theme, called the parent theme.
 Child themes allow you to modify, or add to the functionality of that parent theme.
 A child theme is the best, safest, and easiest way to modify an existing theme, whether you want to make a few tiny changes or extensive changes.
 Instead of modifying the theme files directly, you can create a child theme and override within.

-### Why use a Child Theme?
+Why use a Child Theme?
 Here are a few reasons:

 * If you modify an existing theme and it is updated, your changes will be lost.
 With a child theme, you can update the parent theme (which might be important for security or functionality) and still keep your changes.
 * It can speed up development time.